JohnGrime/BizzellARScavengerHunt/README.md

 # Bizzell Library AR Scavenger Hunt 2020

 A simple web-based AR experience to encourage students to explore the Bizzell Library building.
+Thanks to [Bobby Reed](https://www.linkedin.com/in/bobbylreed) for the text used in the clues!

 ## Contents